guilhermeperas/number_picker/README.md

 ## How can i make it better?

-- Make the number come from server side (TODO)
+- Make the guesses server side (TODO)
 - Levels